Virtual Machines Experience Increased Storage Latency and Slow IO Due to vSAN Network Congestion During Backup Activity

 Symptoms:

-• Virtual machines residing on VSAN are experiencing latency every week during a specific time interval
+• Virtual machines residing on vSAN experience increased latency during a recurring weekly time interval when backend backup jobs are running simultaneously.

 • There are no alerts reported in the VSAN skyline health